-- 1. Push TOOLS and then touch MIDI in to see the global MIDI input settings. - 2.
+- 1. Push TOOLS and then touch MIDI In to see the global MIDI input settings. - 2.
 Turn the knob next to MIDI Keys to select the MIDI Channel blackbox will use as the global keys channel. - 3.
 Connect a MIDI Device to blackbox and set the device to use the channel assigned to MIDI Keys. - 4.
 Go to the Pads screen and select a pad to play via MIDI.
-Play notes on the MIDI Device and you will see and hear the currently selected pad respond to the MIDI notes.
-Select a different pad and play notes on the MIDI Device and you will see and hear the new pad respond.
+Play notes on the MIDI device and you will see and hear the currently selected pad respond to the MIDI notes.
+Select a different pad and play notes on the MIDI device and you will see and hear the new pad respond.

-• If you have the same channel assigned to both a specific pad and to the MIDI Keys setting, the assigned pad and the currently selected will both respond to the MIDI input.
+▶ If you have the same channel assigned to both a specific pad and to the MIDI Keys setting, the assigned pad and the currently selected will both respond to the MIDI input.

-To Configure MIDI modulation for a parameter using named MIDI sources:
+To Configure MIDI Modulation for a Parameter Using Named MIDI Sources:

 - 1. From the Pads screen, touch the pad you want to modulate. - 2.
 Push INFO until you see the MIDI parameter.
 Select a MIDI channel to be used to modulate this pad. - 3.
 Push INFO until you see the parameter you want to modulate. - 4.
 Touch one of the three black boxes below the parameter to display the Modulation Parameters screen. - 5.
 Use the control knobs to select a value for the Source parameter.
 This parameter specifies which signal will be used to control this parameter.
 Available values are: - None no modulation source will be used. - VEL MIDI Velocity or the Velocity slider on the Pads screen.
-This is note specific. - PTCH MIDI pitch bend signal - MODW MIDI Mod Wheel - MVOL MIDI Volume - MPAN MIDI Pan - 6.
-Use the control knobs to select the Amount of modulation that will be applied.
+This is note specific. - PTCH MIDI pitch bend signal - MODW MIDI Mod Wheel - MVOL MIDI Volume - MPAN MIDI Pan

+6. Use the control knobs to select the Amount of modulation that will be applied.
 This is used to increase or decrease the amount of impact the modulation will have on this parameter.

-- The Modulation sources described in this section only impact the pad if the modulation signal is received on the MIDI In channel for this pad. - Modulation is currently only available for pad and effect parameters.
+- ► The Modulation sources described in this section only impact the pad if the modulation signal is received on the MIDI In channel for this pad. - ► Modulation is only available for pad and effect parameters.
 Sequence and section parameters cannot be modulated.

-To Use MIDI CC in Learn mode to Modulate Pad and Effect Parameters:
+To Use MIDI Learn mode to Modulate a Parameter: